brad-87/Wireguard-VPN/Server.md

 This is intended to assist in the creation of a remote access Wireguard VPN server on a Debian based VPS.
-This VPN can be used to route internet traffic as well as act as a remote access to private networks.
-During this process, as a 'newbie' with networking, the pain was real.
+This VPN can be used for remote access to private networks.
+AKA Your home network During this process, as a 'newbie' with networking, I did learn quite a lot, however, the pain was real.

 1. Create a Debian based VPS.
 Try not to forget the password, Preeny.